mlineba1/ITCS4231Project/README.md

 - Created UI for health

 Marc Lineback:
-- Programmed player
-- Handled player attacks, movement, and animation
+- Programmed player attacks, movement, and animation
+- Handled a lot of debugging
+- Programmed damage for enemy and player attacks.

 Keith Hassel:
 - Created scenery
 - Designed level
 - Enemy and checkpoint placement

+Controls:
+- Arrow keys for movement
+- Change view and direction through mouse movement
+- Right and left click to attack
+- Press F to use a potion
+- Walk over glowing checkpoints to refill potions and save place